tusmechmes/Narwhal/README.md

     - Select the extruder settings for each extruder #: type, nozzle size, loaded filament, E steps per mm, nozzle offset.
     - Ability to edit the filament temp configuration inline.
     - Ability to leave the 2nd extruder as "Not Installed" - this will automatically change the system configuration between 1 and 2 extruders setup.
+    - Ability to set which extruder is primary. this is helpful when we want to select the main material the model should be extruded with.
+This configuration will automatically set T0 commands to be the primary extruder specified.
     - Change PIDC per Extuder type.
     - Supported types: Budaschnozzle, Hexagon, Flexystruder (currently same as Buda)
   - ALL filament settings stored in the EPROM! :) - Now I don't need to figure out every time which x-temp + bed-temp I need to set for my filament, all the various types (from LulzBot.com) are defined within the firmware. yay. see Temprature menu.